casejaz/CS35/README.md

 # CS35
-This is Jasmine's CS35 project repository!＜/br＞
+This is Jasmine's CS35 project repository!

 Favorite things:
 * Rick and Morty